 Situated on a bend in the river just upstream of the Swallow mill dam, the curved weir is built of large pitched stones, now in fairly poor condition other than at the northern end.
 A modern shuttle gate controls water flow into the head goit – look out for the iron staples linking the lintel stones.

 The Swallow mill dam still holds water but is heavily shaded with trees.
-The main overflow was rebuilt in 2002 (see photo on History page).
+The main overflow was rebuilt in 2002 by RVCG Task Team (see photo above).
 Grooves for washboards (used to raise the water level) can be seen in the stonework on either side of the overflow.
-A second overflow, near the tail end of the Swallow mill dam, has a grill – this was built in the 1990s to help keep water moving through the mill dam.
+A second overflow, near the tail end of the Swallow mill dam, has a grille – this was built in the 1990s to help keep water moving through the mill dam.
 Water falls from the second overflow into a culvert under the path and then into the river.

 The wheel pit and the line of the buildings can be made out amongst the vegetation; part of the stone floor is still in place and can be seen if not flooded.